Community Energy Plan (CEP)

 - Generating energy locally using renewables and other technologies makes us more resilient

 - Reaching our goal of a 75% lower carbon footprint by 2050 means a cleaner, healthier environment

 The Rethink Energy team is spearheading implementation of the Community Energy Plan.
 We are working on numerous programs and projects to help achieve the CEP goals:

 Arlington Solar Co-op

 Interested in going solar?
 The Greater Arlington Solar Co-op allows Arlington and other Northern Virginia residents to purchase solar at up to a 20% discount through the principles of buying in bulk.
 Visit the co-op website for the schedule of information sessions, or to sign up using the form is near the bottom of the page.

 Arlington County is a semi-finalist in Georgetown University Energy Prize.
 We’re competing against communities across the country to save the most energy and take home the five million dollar prize.

 Leading By Example

-Arlington County believes in “leading by example” when it comes saving energy.
-In 2012, we exceeded our goal of reducing government-wide energy usage by 10 percent, using 2000 as a baseline.
+Arlington County believes in “leading by example” when it comes to saving energy and reducing greenhouse gas emissions.
+In 2012 we exceeded our goal of reducing government-wide greenhouse gas emissions by 10 percent, using 2000 as a baseline.